-BBC One has shared first look images from behind the scenes on the three-part series, starring Lily James and Andrew Scott.
-It's fair to say we can't wait to watch it.
+BBC One has just released the trailer for the visually stunning three-part period drama, which stars Downton Abbey's Lily James and Fleabag's Andrew Scott.
+And it's fair to say we can't wait to watch it.

 The Pursuit of Love: What’s it about?

 Written and directed by Emily Mortimer, The Pursuit of Love is a romantic comedy-drama about love and friendship.
 Set in Europe between the two World Wars, the story follows the adventures and misadventures of the charismatic and fearless Linda Radlett, played by Lily James (Mamma Mia!
 Here We Go Again, Rebecca, Cinderella, Baby Driver) and her best friend and cousin Fanny Logan, played by Emily Beecham (Little Joe, Cruella).

 Consumed by a desire for love and marriage, the two women are on the hunt for the ideal husband.
 Their friendship is put to the test as Fanny settles for a steady life and Linda decides to follow her heart, to increasingly wild and outrageous places.
 As social and political divisions split the nation, their diverging choices raise personal questions that remain intensely relevant today – questions about freedom, about love and sex, and the mystery of the human heart.

 Emily Mortimer said: “I’ve always loved Nancy Mitford so when I was asked to adapt The Pursuit of Love it was impossible to say no. It’s an outrageously funny and honest story, whose central character - the wild, love-addicted Linda Radlett - still reads as a radical.
 I feel privileged to be directing this show and working with the brilliant teams at Open Book, Moonage Pictures, Amazon and the BBC.”